-The directory key , (press down on the control key) for the handset is normally set as follows:
+The directory key 🔲 (press down on the control key) for the handset is normally set as follows:

-- · Press briefly to open the local directory - Press and hold to open the selection of available network directories.
+- Press briefly to open the selection of available online directories. - Press and hold to open the local directory.

-This assignment can be changed for each handset via the web configurator using the Directory for direct access option ( $\notin$ p.
-71).
+This assignment can be changed for each handset via the web configurator using the Directory for direct access option (¢ p.
+87).
 Direct access can be assigned to a specific online directory.
 In this case, open the local directory by pressing and holding the directory key.